-Howard McKenzie was named vice president and chief engineer for Boeing’s Global Services business unit in May 2020.
-He is responsible for leading the alignment of 7,000 engineers into one cohesive engineering function that supports commercial and government customers worldwide.
-Focusing on safety and first-time quality, McKenzie’s team provides design engineering, aircraft modifications and conversions as well as engineering support and services.
+Most recently, McKenzie was vice president and chief engineer for Boeing’s Global Services business unit.
+While there, he led the alignment of 7,000 engineers into one cohesive engineering function that supports commercial and government customers worldwide.
+Focusing on safety and first-time quality, his team provided design engineering, aircraft modifications and conversions as well as engineering support and services.

 McKenzie graduated from the University of California at Berkeley with a Bachelor of Science Degree in Mechanical Engineering in 1988.
 He is also Boeing’s Executive focal for the University of California at Berkeley.